owlistic-notes/owlistic/docs/website/docs/troubleshooting/faq.md

 ## How do I install the app?

-You can install the app by following the instructions in the [Installation Guide](getting-started/installation.md).
+You can install the app using your preferred [installation method](../installation/).

 ## What are the system requirements?

-The system requirements for running the app can be found in the [System Requirements](getting-started/system-requirements.md) section.
+The system requirements for running the app can be found in the [System Requirements](../installation/system-requirements.md) section.

 ## How do I create notes?